kaseymariecook/external_food_purchases_2025-2026/README.md

 1. Which months saw the most purchases?
 2. Which days of the week showed the highest total spent?
-3. Which months had the highest amount spent on particular days of the week?
+3. Does spending vary by week of the month?
 4. Is there a correlation between the timing of the month (weeks 1 through 4) and increased spending?
 5. Which restaurants had the most purchases?

 ## Key Findings

-[Your findings go here.]
+- June had the highest number of external food purchases.
+- Friday had the highest total spending of any weekday.
+- Average spending increased during the fourth week of the month.

 ## Recommendations

-[Your recommendations go here.]
+IN PROGRESS